 \subsection{Reduction to small support of the probability distribution}

-In the previous subsection, we proved that for Question~\ref{ques:Sawin} one can assume that $(0.5,1)$ is not in the support of the probability distribution.
-In this subsection, we narrow the support down to a finite set with at most $3$ elements.
+In the previous subsection, we established that for~\cref{ques:Sawin}, it is sufficient to consider probability distributions whose support does not include values in $(0.5,1)$, and we now further restrict the support to at most three elements.